GAGANRAGHAV/office_dashboard/README.md

-# 📱 Flutter Performance Chart App
+# 📱 Office Use Dashboard

 A simple Flutter application that displays a **performance chart** using `fl_chart`.
 It includes a **line graph** with a sleek UI and supports custom fonts and assets.